 In this Guide, you’ll find all the information about making a mortgage application with a low income, plus links to other useful Guides to help you with your mortgage application.

-Mortgage companies will carry out an affordability check to see if you can manage the repayments without getting into financial difficulty.
+Lenders will carry out an affordability check to see if you can manage the repayments without getting into financial difficulty.
 They won't want to risk missed payments - or worse, repossession.

 As part of your mortgage application, they’ll examine your total budget and the size of the mortgage you want, to check if you can cover: